 FIELD NOTEBOOK.
 Throughout the term, students will keep a neat, detailed field journal, containing data and observations from class birding trips, from independent birding walks/outdoor trips, and from their research project (if applicable).
 The notebook should contain entries for every day the student makes bird observations, with at least two per week.
 Each entry must include: date, location, observer(s) (if anyone else was present), start and finish times, weather, species list with approximate numbers for each species seen, data for your research project (if applicable), and any additional notes (comments on habitat, behaviour, drawings, etc.).
 You may also include incidental bird sightings (e.g. while driving, or doing other non-birding activities).

 Organization and legibility count!
 Details of field notebook organization and content will be discussed in class and on the course website.
-Field notebooks will be checked three times throughout the term (Feb.
-5, Mar.
-5, Apr.
-2).
+Field notebooks will be checked three times throughout the term REVISION, APR 2020: Field notebooks were checked twice during the term (Feb.
+4, Mar.
+3).